 Firmware / Embedded Engineering

 In the vast majority of cases, modern products rely on microprocessors and microcontrollers to function as intended.
 These components manage complex operations that would be impossible to achieve without them.
-Thanks to the advent of microcontrollers, even relatively small products can now perform sophisticated tasks that were once unthinkable.
+Thanks to the advent of these microchips, even relatively small products can now perform sophisticated tasks that were once unthinkable.

 Firmware development is a vital and highly specialized area within the broader product development process.
 Embedded engineers are responsible for translating functional requirements into precise software instruction sets that guide the system's behavior.